Assume Leadership Positions in the Healthcare Industry

 You'll be prepared to assume leadership positions in the complex healthcare industry, especially those industries that contribute to the public health of communities and populations.

-Toni Laracuente sits at a desk with a computer screen that displays the logo and letters HIMMS (Healthcare Information and Management Systems Society).
+Toni Laracuente at a desk with a computer screen with: HIMMS (Healthcare Information and Management Systems Society).

 Graduates of the Masters of Public Health (MPH) Healthcare Management program have found exciting and meaningful careers in healthcare institutions, private corporations and public sector and nonprofit organizations.
 Organizations that have hired our graduates include: